abikesa/kamala/README.md

 Winning this election is an existential challenge for the Democrats—and for the country as a whole.
 Mr Biden was the ideal transitional president.
 But now we need a new vision to unite Americans against the dark, 1930s-style “America First” pablum of the Trump cult.
 The Democrats’ biggest mistake would be to squander this opportunity and accept a coronation imposed by an unpopular and ageing president.
 This is a historic chance to do something different and bold.
 I hope they seize the moment.<span style="color:red;">■</span>

-  <p class="footnote">*Joe Ravitch, a long-time Democratic donor, is a co-founder and partner of the Raine Group, a global merchant bank.*</p>
+  *Joe Ravitch, a long-time Democratic donor, is a co-founder and partner of the Raine Group, a global merchant bank.*